Drop-Off Site Opens for Unincorporated Residents Only

 The City of Nevada has requested a conditional use permit for a new Wastewater Treatment Facility, proposed to be located on parcel 11-31-200-305, on the south side of 270th Street and west of West Indian Creek.
 The new facility will replace the existing facility, located at 457 S 6th Street, Nevada.
 The existing waste water treatment facility is approximately 60 years old.
 It does not have the capacity to support the population growth of the City of Nevada, the expansion of Burke Corporation or Iowa Department of Natural Resource Requirements.
 The applicant stated that the facility is “not readily amenable to be modified to provide additional effluent disinfection and nutrient removal requirements” and could not meet separation requirements from inhabitable buildings.

 The proposed facility will provide a higher level of treatment than the existing wastewater treatment facility.
-An interceptor sewer is proposed between the existing Wastewater Treatment Facility and the new location—a lift station and force main are proposed to pump effluent from the existing wastewater treatment facility to the proposed wastewater treatment facility, generally along Country Road S-14 (620th Avenue).
+An interceptor sewer is proposed between the existing Wastewater Treatment Facility and the new location—a lift station and force main are proposed to pump effluent from the existing wastewater treatment facility to the proposed wastewater treatment facility.
+The interceptor sewer is proposed to be located in the right-of-way of Country Road S-14 (620th Avenue) and 270th Street.
 The project will be completed in multiple phases with final completion by November 2023.
-Planning and Development staff recommend that the Planning and Zoning Commission recommend approval of the conditional use permit with conditions.

 - APPLICATION AND NARRATIVE